barty777/barty777.github.io/about.md

 <p>...
 Well, I lied.
 Of course, I have my free time and I try to use it in a best
 possible way.
 Or at least this is how I define "best possible way".
-This time is reserved for movies, reading, pointless Web browsing, hanging out with my friends, gym and every other thing an average student would do in his free time.
+This time is reserved for movies, reading, pointless Web browsing, hanging out with my friends, gym, and every other thing an average student would do in his free time.
-<br>And yeah, sometimes I have a moment of inspiration and I start working on a personal
+<br>And yeah, sometimes I have a moment of inspiration so I start working on a personal
 project like this website.</p>

 ## Skills